porres/pd-else/README.md

 **ALTERNATIVES TO CYCLONE**

 ELSE offers alternatives to objects from the Cyclone library (a library that clones objects from MAX/MSP).
-The objects that have no similar counterpart in ELSE (at least so far) are: anal / bucket / buddy / capture / capture~ / decide / decode / frameaccum~ / framedelta~ / funbuff / funnel / flush / forward / kink~ / linedrive / prob / match / maximum / minimum / mousefilter / next / offer / peak / prob / pv / substitute / teeth~ / trough / universal / vectral~
+The objects that have no similar counterpart in ELSE (at least so far) are: anal / buddy / capture / capture~ / decide / decode / frameaccum~ / framedelta~ / funbuff / funnel / flush / forward / kink~ / linedrive / prob / match / maximum / minimum / mousefilter / next / offer / peak / prob / pv / substitute / teeth~ / trough / universal / vectral~

 But, here are some considerations:
 - maximum/minimum => [array max] [array min] (you need to set an array with the list)
 - for [capture~] you can use [print~]
 - for [kink~] you can use [function~] (and [function])
 - [spike~] => [else/status~] + [else/detect~] => [threshold~] + [timer]
-- [anal] is usually used with [prob] for markov chains, but you can use [else/markov] instead
+- [anal]/[prob] are usually used together for markov chains, but you can use [else/markov] instead
 - [teeth~] is just a comb reverberator which can be constructed with [else/ffdelay~] + [else/fbdelay~]
 - [forward] => just message boxes with ";"
 - [flush] => [poly] has a flush option, so does [else/voices]
+- [pv] => just use [value]

 Alternatives: